 What is Speed Reading?

-The average person who reads a piece of text using the traditional technique of ‘mental reading’ that most of us are taught at school, where you sound the words out in your head as you read (called 'sub-vocalisation') can take in around 250 words a minute.
-By utilising speed reading techniques - such as chunking or visual reading – you can easily double or triple that AND retain more information.
+The average person who reads a piece of text using the traditional technique that most of us are taught at school, can take in around 250 words a minute.
+By utilising speed reading techniques - such as increasing your field of vision, taking in chunks of words and guided eye tracking – you can easily double or triple that AND retain more information.
 This means you read more efficiently and more effectively.

 Tony Buzan Speed Reading Practitioner – One Day Course

 For businesses, corporations, charitable organisations, professional bodies and any group of individuals who would like to save time reading reports, books, documents or information, whether for work, study or pleasure.

 Using a variety of techniques - including skimming and scanning, chunking and guided reading - this one-day interactive course will enable you to become a more efficient and effective reader.
 We show you how to quickly identify your reading purpose so that you can adapt your style accordingly and avoid having to re-read information because of losing concentration.
 With practical exercises throughout the day, you will learn a number of skills that you can apply in order to increase your reading speed, enhance your level of comprehension and boost your ability to recall what you have read.

 - Introduction and Overview

 - The Principle of Marginal Gains

 - Peripheral Vision